-India has a coastline of 7516.6 km, (5422.6 km of mainland coastline and 1197 km of Indian islands) which is distributed among 9 Coastal States and 4 Union Territories and our Country is well positioned to take advantage of an increase in global seafood consumption because of its long coast line.
+Our Country is well positioned to take advantage of an increase in global seafood consumption because of its long coast line.
 A planned development would provide abundant opportunities for seafood industry.

 The state of Andhra Pradesh has the second-longest coastline in India and lies in the region of Coastal Andhra.
 The coastline is 974 km long along with the Coromandel Coast between the Eastern Ghats and Bay of Bengal.